ori-11/idontknow/README.md

 loading images for enemies: l (you have to do it before the game starts, otherwise some enemies won't have textures)

-i am sorry for leaving code as a mess - mimka
+i am sorry for leaving code as a bunch of mess - mimka